A complete guide to OCR Gateway GCSE Biology

 2. Learn the PAGs like exam questions

-3. Practise ideas about science questions
+3. Practise practical skills questions

 4. Master Punnett squares and genetic crosses